 MAPLE SUGAR FESTIVAL

 Gather family and friends for an outdoor adventure throughout several unique areas of the Museum!
-Explore maple history, fresh pancakes and syrup, live music, handcrafted goods, bonfires, hands-on activities, sweet and savory seasonal treats, storytelling, timber sports demos, and more!
-An ASL Interpretation will be available to guests on Friday, March 21 and Friday, March 28 from 11 a.m. – 2 p.m.
+Explore maple history, fresh pancakes and syrup, live music, handcrafted goods, hands-on activities, sweet and savory seasonal treats, storytelling, and more!

 MAPLE SUGARING WEEKENDS